Household Borrowing in Canada

 Banks are closely monitoring household debt levels and economic growth to ensure that Canadian households can manage their debts well.
 Banks in Canada remain prudent lenders that manage risk carefully, only lending to clients who demonstrate the ability to repay their loans.
 At the same time the vast majority of Canadians are responsible borrowers who use credit wisely to strengthen their financial futures.

 There has been much public discussion recently about household borrowing and debt levels in Canada, and broad agreement that this is a matter that merits close attention.
 To help contribute to the discussion, the Canadian Bankers Association is providing the following information and facts.

-Lending and borrowing decisions take place in the context of a strong regulatory system in Canada.
+Lending and borrowing decisions take place in the context of a strong supervisory and regulatory system in Canada.
 The federal government has made regulatory changes to help households manage debt, including such measures as reducing the maximum mortgage amortizations and introducing improved qualifying criteria.

 Banks are closely monitoring their customers’ borrowing to ensure that debt levels are manageable.
 Every family has unique borrowing needs and the amount of debt they feel comfortable carrying can also vary.
 Banks can provide the financial advice that is right for each individual customer.

 Banks do not want to see their customers in financial difficulty.
 Canadians who think their debt is becoming unmanageable are encouraged to speak with their bank as early as possible so they can get the help they need.
 Banks are often able to help their clients work through financial problems by offering advice, debt counselling and flexible loan arrangements.